The Genealogy Project (click on the button below to get to the project)

 contains over 474,000 names (last updated Jan, 2016) of individuals, mostly

 descended from 18th century Mennonites, River Brethren (Brethren in Christ) and

-who settled in Lancaster, Lebanon and Franklin Counties, Pennsylvania,
+German Baptist Brethren who settled in Lancaster, Lebanon and Franklin

-in Ontario, Canada and in Washington Co.
-Maryland and Botetourt
+Counties, Pennsylvania, in Ontario, Canada and in Washington Co.
+Maryland and

-the early 1900s there was continued migration to Upland, Calif.
+Kansas.
+In the early 1900s there was continued migration to Upland, Calif. and

 The project was undertaken in conjunction with the compilation of the descendants and related families of Hans and Hannah Wenger.
 Three of their sons and Hannah immigrated to Pennsylvania in 1748 and 1749.
 Their descendants have spread across the country and the world.
 Several other families are also included in the database, including other Wenger lines, in particular many descendants of Christian Wenger, immigrant of 1727.

-NOTE: In order to provide privacy to living individuals, individuals born after 1910 are not displayed.
-Access to living individual information may be had via the DLWDB CD.
-See below.
+NOTE: In order to provide privacy to living individuals, individuals born after 1920 are not displayed.

 Please click on the link below to access the genealogy project.